Uncover hidden flaws before they become costly nightmares

 A code audit assesses the codebase's structure and complexity, uncovering areas that can be refactored to improve its readability, modularity, and maintainability.

-A code audit identifies areas of technical debt—such as outdated code or shortcuts taken in earlier development phases—and provides a roadmap to clean up and refactor the code.
+A code audit identifies areas of technical debt, like outdated code or shortcuts taken in earlier development phases, and provides a roadmap to clean up and refactor the code.

-A code audit aimed at compliance can tell if the software meets the necessary legal and industry-specific requirements.
+A compliance audit can tell if the system meets the necessary legal and industry-specific requirements.

 In addition to highlighting technical debt, outdated practices, and unmaintainable code, an independent code audit company can suggest refactoring the codebase to make it easier and cheaper to maintain.